Oxford Gliding Club

 Oxford Gliding Club (OGC) is a UK gliding club, and is one of the oldest still in operation in the UK.
 Currently it operates from RAF Weston-on-the-Green, north of Oxford.
 In 2012, the club celebrated its 75th anniversary.

 History

 Formation

 The pre-war ancestor to the club was the "Oxford University and City Gliding Club" which had its inaugural meeting at Christchurch College on Thursday 2 December 1937.
 The founders were predominantly Oxford academics, including author and anthropologist Robert Sutherland Rattray, Professor H H Price, philosopher Professor Gilbert Ryle and physicist Professor Frederick Lindemann, 1st Viscount Cherwell (later Lord Cherwell).
 They were helped in their search for a suitable site by aviator Amy Johnson.
-Frederick Lindemann went on to become scientific advisor to Winston Churchill and was paymaster general during World War II.
+Lindemann went on to become scientific advisor to Winston Churchill and was paymaster general during World War II.

+A meeting in early 1938 at Rhodes House considered the establishment of a club further.
+Attendees at this meeting included Joan Meakin, Mary Bailey, Amy Johnson and Naomi Heron-Maxwell.